Generate core dumps of one or more running programs with process

 Stallman and Roland H. Pesch, July 1991.

 Copyright (c) 1988-2020 Free Software Foundation, Inc.

-any later version published by the Free Software
+Version 1.3 or any later version published by the Free Software

-Foundation; with the Invariant Sections being "Free Software" and "Free Software Needs
+Foundation; with the Invariant Sections being "Free Software" and

-this GNU Manual.
+modify this GNU Manual.
 Buying copies from GNU Press supports

 This page is part of the gdb (GNU debugger) project.
 Information

 about the project can be found at

 ⟨http://www.gnu.org/software/gdb/⟩.
 If you have a bug report for

 This page was obtained from the tarball gdb-10.1.tar.gz fetched